 For admissions information, visit the UML admissions site:

-CS majors who want to take advantage of this program should consider taking one or two qualifying graduate courses during their senior years.
-Foundations of Computer Science (COMP.5020) and Algorithms (COMP.5030) are good choices.
-Either of these can count as an undergraduate CS elective and as a master's degree course.
+Computer Science majors who want to take advantage of this program should consider taking one or two qualifying graduate courses during their senior years.
+COMP.5020 Foundations of Computer Science and COMP.5030 Algorithms are good choices.
+Either of these can count as an undergraduate computer science elective and as a master's degree course.
 Only credits beyond the 120 required for the BS can be double-counted.

 The rules governing double-counting of courses are as follows:

 To be accepted into this program, you must have good grades and apply in your junior year.
-There are many rules governing eligibility.
-Please see the Graduate Catalog.
+For more information, see graduate catalog.

 Our research labs support undergraduate and graduate students.
 We have close ties with regional and national high-tech companies, who employ our current students and alumni.